lelouvincx/dotfiles/README.md

 ![nvim 3](./screenshots/5.png)

 # Lelouvincx's dotfiles
-My dotfiles configuration with alacritty, zsh, tmux and neovim
+My dotfiles configuration with alacritty, zsh, tmux and neovim.

 **Warning**: Don't blindly copy my settings and use directly in your system without knowing details.
 You should clone this repo and give it a try before applying to your system.
 Use at your own risk!